.

 Mozart: Cosi fan tutte

 NOTE This performance of Cosi fan tutte was listed in Schwann of July 1952 as a release on the Period label, reference PLP 555.
 In Great Britain this recording was first published on the Nixa label with the same reference in December 1952.
 Period 555 was the first complete Cosi fan tutte available on LP in the US.
-Half a year later, in December 1952, Columbia presented the 1952 Metropolitan Opera production conducted by Fritz Stiedry and sung by Eleanor Steber and Richard Tucker on SL-122.
+Half a year later, in December 1952, Columbia presented the 1952 Metropolitan Opera production conducted by Fritz Stiedry which was sung by Eleanor Steber and Richard Tucker on SL-122.
 Apparently Columbia made haste to release the recording.
 The three record set of Period as well as the Columbia were expensive.
-The Period set probably did not sell too well.
-It was announced in 1952 that Don Gabor bought the performance made in Stuttgart from Period.
-Gabor bought the plates as well and used them for the Remington discs.
+The Period set did not sell too well because of the competition of the more familiar and better MET production.
+Not long after the Columbia set was available, it was announced that Don Gabor would buy the Period performance made in Stuttgart.
+Gabor bought the plates from which the Remington discs were pressed.
 In the January 1953 edition of Schwann Long Playing Record Catalog both the Period 555 and the Remington R-199-117/3 box sets are listed.
 This could be a mistake made by the publisher.
-Or it was a condition of the sale that the Period set would be mentioned as there were still a number of copies in stock.
+However it is plausible that this was a condition in the agreement as Period still had a number of copies in stock.

 The Nixa set from Great Britain was reviewed by Alec Robertson, music editor of The Gramophone (December 1952 issue):